happydasch/nspanel_haui/README.md

 ## Development

-For details about how the parts of the whole system communicate together see [NSPanel HomeAssistant UI Docs](docs/README.md).
+For details about how the parts of the whole system communicate together see [NS Panel HomeAssistant UI Docs](docs/README.md).

 - [Design Guidelines](docs/Design.md)
 - [Communication Description](docs/Communication.md)